-With the launch of the Topex/Poseidon (T/P) satellite in 1992 and subsequent development of high-resolution global hydrodynamic models, the mapping of most semidiurnal and diurnal constituents improved dramatically over the deep oceans.
+With the launch of the Topex/Poseidon (T/P) satellite in 1992 and subsequent development of high-resolution global hydrodynamic models, the mapping of most semidiurnal and diurnal constituents dramatically improved over the deep oceans.
 In shallow water, however, discrepancies between these data-constrained global models are still plainly evident and unacceptably large (Andersen et al. 1995; Shum et al. 1997).
-Part of the reason for this (although certainly not the exclusive reason) is that none of these models thus far contains nonlinear constituents.
+Part of the reason for this (although certainly not the exclusive reason) is that none of these models so far contains nonlinear constituents.

 Although satellite altimetry can provide unique insights to the spatial distribution of nonlinear tides over continental shelves, the routine use of altimetry for this is impeded by several difficulties.
 Firstly, nonlinear tides have generally small amplitudes in most regions, relative to present altimetric noise levels, so signal-to-noise levels are often unfavorable.
 Secondly, the spatial scales of nonlinear tides are so small that the ground-track distances between satellite tracks are usually too large to allow straightforward empirical maps to be drawn.
 This necessitates some type of cross-track interpolation, either statistical (Andersen 1999) or hydrodynamical (see below).
 Thirdly, the alias periods of nonlinear tides as sampled by satellite are often unfavorable.
-Finally,
+Finally, the number of satellite observations at any location, even after 12 years of the T/P mission, is still no more than 500 and sometimes much fewer.
+This is far less data than a typical tide gauge provides and it limits the sort of analysis that can be done.